 Registration Assistance Online Form

-NEUR 4980 – Undergraduate Research Approval Online Form
+NEUR 4980 Undergraduate Research in Neuroscience Approval Online Form

-For those of you seeking to get registered for NEUR 4980, you must first complete the linked form.
-Incomplete forms will not be accepted for review and you will be asked to resubmit the form if any information is not provided and/or further elaboration on what your research is to entail is needed.
+In conjunction with your faculty research mentor, complete this form for approval to register for NEUR 4980 Undergraduate Research in Neuroscience.
 Before submitting this form, you should first contact a Neuroscience faculty member to supervise this course for you.
-Both the faculty supervisor and the Undergraduate Program Director, Dr. Joe Normandin, will need to provide their review and approval.
-You will be notified via email once the authorization for you to register for the course has been received.
+Both the faculty supervisor and the Undergraduate Program Director, Dr. Joe Normandin, will need to provide approval.
+You will be notified via email once the registration authorization has been approved.
 Please also note that a maximum of 5.0 credit hours from NEUR 4980 can be applied to your Area G3 Neuroscience-related Electives requirement.
 For more information on undergraduate research in the Neuroscience Institute, visit: https://neuroscience.gsu.edu/undergraduate-research/

 Collegiate Neuroscience Society

 The Collegiate Neuroscience Society (CNS)] is a GSU undergraduate neuroscience club that sponsors service and social activities and a number of neuroscience education and career panel events.

 Nu Rho Psi